 Founder of Yogi Bath and Beauty, Vinie Sukhmanee, is the daughter of Bibiji and Yogi Bhajan, so immersion into Ayurvedic wisdom is part of her lineage.
 This collection of products includes a stress-reducing and skin-nourishing massage oil, as well as a hair and scalp treatment.

 When Vinie talks about her oils, she speaks with a palpable sense of reverence.
 She ensures that they are 100% plant-based, with high quality ingredients and free of synthetics.
-They’re crafted by hand in India, in artful and traditional Ayurveda processes that include ceremonial attention to detail.
+They’re crafted by hand in India.
+Made in artful and traditional Ayurveda processes that include ceremonial attention to detail.

 Bhajan Body and Face Oil